pellcorp/creality-wiki/docs/eddyng.md

 !!! danger

-    Please note if you are not using ZeroDotCmd side mount you might have to make post install config changes to btteddy.cfg and btteddy-k1.cfg or btteddy-k1m.cfg before **homing your printer**, using **screw tilt adjust** or doing a **bed mesh**!
+    Please note if you are not using ZeroDotCmd side mount you might have to make post install config changes to eddyng.cfg and btteddy-k1.cfg or btteddy-k1m.cfg before **homing your printer**, using **screw tilt adjust** or doing a **bed mesh**!
 Ignoring these instructions can lead to significant damage to your build plate and/or probe.

     Ignoring these instructions can lead to significant damage to your build plate and/or probe.